 - Break-even point 1 = $247.5 + $4.20 = $251.7

 - Break-even point 2 = $247.5 – $4.20 = $241.8

 Now we can assess the price range from $241.8 to $251.7 and analyze the market movement potential beyond these marks in a strictly limited period of time (time to expiration date).
 If you see that the price can go beyond these price levels, then the long strangle is justified and one can use this strategy without any doubt.

 If the upper border of the allocated price range is broken through and the price rushes above the break-even point at $251.7, then the option price increases aggressively.
 The level of $264 marked on the graph with a vertical line will give the option buyer $1283, if exercised.
 During the market decline and after overcoming the second break-even point at $241.8 the contract price will also increase and will gain $1202 to the option holder when reaching the price mark of $229.

 As you can see from the example above, in case of a favorable development, the profit will be about $1200, at the same time the maximum possible loss is $400, which indicates a sufficient risk-reward ratio (1:3), that should be at least 1:2 and lower.
-Therefore, if the market movement to the marks of $264 or $229 is predictable and does not contradict the nearest price levels of the Daily timeframe, one can purchase this strategy with the appropriate parameters and expect a positive financial result which corresponds to the risk-management rules.
+Therefore, if the market movement to the marks of $264 or $229 is predictable and does not contradict the nearest price levels of the Daily timeframe, one can purchase this strategy with the appropriate parameters and expect a positive financial result which corresponds to the rules of risk-management.